 Australian citizens transferred to work in Thailand for an Australian or Thai company other than their employer in Australia will be granted a visa and work permit for up to three years, renewable annually

 Deportation Fund The 2008 Act contains provisions for a Deportation Fund to be set up to which all employers that employ foreigners must contribute.
-The purpose of the fund is to pay the costs of foreigners who are deported for working in breach of the Act, etc. As at August 2012, these provisions have not been implemented.
+The purpose of the fund is to pay the costs of foreigners who are deported for working in breach of the Act, etc. These provisions have not been implemented.

 Duty not to engage in unauthorised work or change locality or place of work without prior permission A holder of a permit may not engage in work other than that which is specified in the permit, or change the locality or place of work, unless prior permission is obtained from the MOL.